Ladies National Association for the Repeal of the Contagious Diseases Acts: International Efforts

 Butler and the rest of the Ladies National Association not only concentrated their efforts within Britain.
-In May 1886, Butler wrote to the Priestman sisters about turning the LNA into an organisation for the colonies because the Contagious Diseases Acts were still in effect there, though they had been repealed at home.

 There was similar legislation in various European countries and similar provisions were enacted in India under the British Raj in 1897.
 The LNA took these legislations just as seriously as the acts in Britain and actively started campaigning for their repeal as well.
 Butler spent many years traveling between countries trying to rally support for her cause as well as holding numerous meetings in Britain.